-The Dialogue on Diabetes and Depression (DDD) is an international collaborative initiative focusing on the comorbidity of depression and diabetes.
-It is the largest effort of its type ever undertaken, bringing together 18 major nongovernmental organizations as well as several major institures and scientific branches of pharmaceutical companies.
+The Dialogue on Diabetes and Depression (DDD) is an international collaborative initiative coordinated by AIMHP and focusing on the comorbidity of depression and diabetes.
+It has been the largest effort of its type ever undertaken.
+It brought together 18 major nongovernmental organizations as well as numerous major institutes active in the field.
 The list below shows the members of the DDD at the end of 2011.
-The Association for the Improvement of Mental Health Programmes (AMH), a not-for-profit organization located in Geneva, Switzerland, is coordinating the activities of DDD.

 - American Association of Clinical Endocrinologists